PetroIvaniuk/llms-tools/README.md

 |[Copilot](https://copilot.microsoft.com/)|Microsoft||
 |[ChatGPT](https://chat.openai.com/)|OpenAI||

+- [SmolLM](https://huggingface.co/blog/smollm) - a family of state-of-the-art small models with 135M, 360M, and 1.7B parameters, trained on a new high-quality dataset, by Hugging Face
+- [SearchGPT](https://openai.com/index/searchgpt-prototype/) - a temporary prototype of new AI search features that give you fast and timely answers with clear and relevant sources
 - [InternLM 2.5](https://github.com/InternLM/InternLM) - outstanding reasoning capability, 1M context window, stronger tool use
 - [Nemotron-4 340B](https://research.nvidia.com/publication/2024-06_nemotron-4-340b) - family of LLMs, which includes a 340-billion parameter base model as well as versions fine-tuned to follow instructions and to serve as a reward model in RLHF, by NVIDIA
 - [Qwen](https://github.com/QwenLM/Qwen), [Qwen2](https://qwenlm.github.io/blog/qwen2/) - family of language models that includes base and instruction-tuned versions of five models, by Alibaba Cloud